tiffcardzdcu/corsys/corsys-conquest/README.md

 $ ./maklinux
 ```
 This will compile dgate and place all essential files into path set by $CGI_BIN_PATH.
 All contents of this file were then placed into the root folder of this project.
+A NodeJS/CGI project was then initialized in this root path and the path for the dgate executable was used as a CGI service.

 ## Running the Conquest DGATE TCP Server
 To run dgate, run the shell script